Global Clinical Trials Transparency Conference

 - European Federation of Pharmaceutical Industries and Associations (EFPIA), Belgium

-Sini is working as Regulatory, Drug Development and Manufacturing Director at EFPIA since 2014.
-She leads regulatory policy and advocacy activities on clinical trials and transparency, pharmacovigilance, regulatory information technology and environmental sustainability aspects.
+Sini is working as Regulatory, Drug Development and Manufacturing Director at EFPIA since 2014 and leads the team since 2018.
+She is responsible for various regulatory policy and advocacy activities in relation to regulatory science and regulatory strategy.
 She has previously worked over 5 years at AZ R&D Global Regulatory Affairs in Sweden and 3 years as Executive Director of Finnish Pharmacists' Society.
-She is currently Board member of Industrial Pharmacy Section in FIP.
+She is currently doing a part-time PhD for professionals programme at the University of Utrecht and WHO collaboration centre for pharmaceutical policy and regulation.
+She is a Board member of Industrial Pharmacy Section in International Federation for Pharmacists and Pharmaceutical Sciences since 2010.

 Anne-Sophie Henry-Eude, PharmD